telerik/blazor-docs/knowledge-base/textarea-maxlength-and-character-counter.md

 ---
-title: Indicate that MaxLength is reached in TextArea
+title: TextArea with MaxLength and character counter
 description: How to indicate that MaxLength is reached in TextArea?
 How to display a message showing that the user has typed the maximum allowed characters?
 How to show a character counter?
 type: how-to
-page_title: Indicate that MaxLength is reached in TextArea
+page_title: TextArea with MaxLength and character counter
-slug: textarea-kb-indicate-when-maxlength-is-reached
+slug: textarea-kb-maxlength-and-character-counter
 position:
 tags: telerik, blazor, textarea, maxlength, counter
 ticketid: